Risingfeanyx/cPanel_centos_scripts/readme.md

 whmapi1 get_autossl_providers | grep -E "Sectigo|LetsEncrypt"
 echo "SSL orders from $(date -I)" grep "order item ID" /var/cpanel/logs/autossl/"$(date -I)"*/txt | awk {'print $8,$12'}
 read -rp "Need to check the status of a cPanel SSL order?
-Paste in the above ID(s)" cert curl -sLA "foo"  https://store.cpanel.net/json-api/ssl/certificate/order/"$cert" | jq else "no new certs for today" fi
+Paste in the above ID(s) with a space between each ID: " cert for i in $cert; do curl -sLA "foo"  https://store.cpanel.net/json-api/ssl/certificate/order/"$i" | jq done else "no new certs for today" fi
 )